jsvine/data-tactics/README.md

 Tactics that represent, in a single number, *something* about list of numbers.

+- Count
+	- E.g., given a list of incomes for a town: *How many incomes were counted?*
+- Sum
+	- *What's the total income among this group?*
+- Mean
+	- *What's the average income?*
 - Minimum
+	- *What's the lowest income?*
 - Maximum
-- Mean
+	- *What's the highest income?*
 - Median
+	- *What income separates the top half of residents from the bottom half?*
 - Mode
-- Count
-- Sum
+	- *What's the most common income?*
 - [Standard deviation](http://en.wikipedia.org/wiki/Standard_deviation)
+	- *How much does income vary from resident to resident?*

 ## Pairwise Tactics